Yakuza (franchise): Sales

-The series sold 3.2 million games worldwide as of 2009 and 4 million copies as of September 2010; the best sellers being the first two games which sold between 500,000 – 1 million worldwide, each winning the PlayStation Gold Award.
+The series sold 3.2 million games worldwide as of 2009 and 4 million copies as of September 2010; the best sellers then being the first two games which sold between 500,000 – 1 million worldwide, each winning the PlayStation Gold Award.
 Yakuza 3 sold 500,000 copies in the Asian markets as of 2010, also winning SCEJ's PlayStation Gold Award.
 However, after Yakuza 4, Sega said that sales were slow in North America and Europe due to "the adverse market condition", noting "sluggish personal consumption" in those regions.

 By June 2015, the entire series sold over 7 million units worldwide.
-As of 2021, the series has sold over 17 million copies.
+As of 2023, the series has sold over 21 million copies.
+Like a Dragon: Infinite Wealth reached the milestone of 1 million copies sold one week post launch.

+As of November 4, 2024, the Like a Dragon series has sold over twenty eight million copies worldwide.

 Virtual tourism

 Some fans have been inspired by the Yakuza / Like a Dragon game series to visit their real-world counterparts.
 One reviewer praised the detailed recreation of specific districts, including "trivial, incidental stuff", that enables virtual exploration of real-life locations.
 Although not explicitly marketed as "virtual tourism", another reviewer noted "Yakuza still gives you the best opportunity to really get engaged with a country and its people that I can think of. ...
 [It] has become a connection to a country I love very much, not because of the sights it shows me, but for all the boring things it lets me do".
 Series writer and producer Masayoshi Yokoyama particularly thinks of Yakuza 5 as a game that provides "all the fun of modern Japan".